-- 12.5 When considering applications for licences consultation is carried out with West Midlands Police.
-There are also statutory requirements placed on applicants to post notices on the premises giving passers-by opportunity to comment or object. - 12.6 All licences are subject to a set of conditions which regulate the manner in which the premises must be operated.
+When considering applications for licences consultation is carried out with West Midlands Police, Ward Councillors and the Licensing Enforcement Team.
+There are also statutory requirements placed on applicants to advertise in the local press and post notices on the premises giving passers-by opportunity to comment or object.